goozbach/resume/resume-source.md

 * Helped mitigate legacy architecture problems using automation(Ansible), security tools (HashiCorp Vault), and operations background.
-    + Built a new Ansible architecture to standardize the settings, security, and managment of our legacy(EC2) infrastructre servers.
+    + Built a new Ansible architecture to standardize the settings, security, and management of our legacy(EC2) infrastructure servers.
     + Updated HashiCorp Vault to the latest editions.
     + Create a schedule to keep Vault updated.
     + Created a tool called [vault_helper][] to make the rotation of encryption keys in HashiCorp Vault easier
-    + Added audit logging to our plaform to increase visibilty into and the security of our systems
+    + Added audit logging to our platform to increase visibility into and the security of our systems
-    + Tied access of our HashiCorp Vault installation into our user managment system, increasing security and enabling accountablility.
+    + Tied access of our HashiCorp Vault installation into our user management system, increasing security and enabling accountability.

 * Built new Kubernetes platform and migrated legacy applications onto it.
     + Built architecture to allow legacy apps and new (k8s) apps to communicate as if they were on the same platform.
-    + Standardized our containerization workflow to allow for better security and mantainiblity.
+    + Standardized our containerization workflow to allow for better security and maintainability.
-    + Built container enviroment setting tooling to allow for multiple environments with the same container image.
+    + Built container environment setting tooling to allow for multiple environments with the same container image.
     + Enabled containerized applications to leverage HashiCorp Vault's encryption as a service to secure customer data.